Flammable or Combustible Tank Permits

 - Imprisonment up to 12 months

 All plans, drawings and specifications listed as per the National Fire Code 2019, Alberta Edition, with reference to the installation, alteration or removal of flammable and combustible liquid storage tanks or systems (underground, above ground; located inside and outside of buildings) are to be reviewed for approval by the City of Calgary Fire Department – Technical Services and will be subject to the fee schedule as noted below.

 - Tank & Tank Systems Installation/Alteration Initial Review & Removal: $279 + GST

 - Tank & Tank Systems Additional Review(s): $109 + GST

 - Additional Inspections (if non-compliant on initial inspection): $279 + GST

 - Safety Codes Council Levy: $12 (No GST)

-Plans that are to be reviewed for approval by Technical Services will be delivered to:
+Plans that are to be reviewed for approval by Technical Services will be emailed to: email@example.com

 When submitting the application please provide: